 The family friendly self catering and independent places picked below offer a chance for families to continue to embrace the great outdoors and enjoy the natural beauty and flora and fauna, and of course its famous resident New Forest ponies.

-From £81 per night for quaint New Forest holiday cottages with two bedrooms to luxury four bedroomed holiday lodges for 10 guests at £495 per night, these properties in the New Forest offer a family summer holiday staycation respite in and around the spacious New Forest National Park – and all currently have some availability in July and August.
+From £81 per night for quaint New Forest holiday cottages with two bedrooms to luxury four bedroomed holiday lodges for 10 guests at £495 per night, these properties in the New Forest offer a family summer holiday staycation respite in and around the spacious New Forest National Park.

-Slide the airbnb images across to see these beautiful properties which currently have availability.
+Slide the airbnb images across to see these beautiful properties.
 From New Forest homes nestled within the park to lodges opening onto the water to luxury New Forest cottages, a perfect family staycation awaits.

 Things to do in the New Forest & surrounding areas